cloudfoundry/diegocanaryapp/README.md

 number of instances that are up.
 Instance number `n` of the app will emit the `diego.canary.app.instance` metric with the tags `deployment:$DEPLOYMENT_NAME` and `diego-canary-app:n`.
+To enable sending a heartbeat to DataDog, set the following environment
+variable:
+export DATADOG_API_KEY='your-api-key'
 Pingdom
 =======